mede-erik/Open-Lab-Automation/README.md

 - `Instruments_LIB/docs/` — Instrument manuals and documentation

 ## Disclaimer
+>[!WARNING]

-**This software is provided for hobbyist and non-professional use only.**
+>**This software is provided for hobbyist and non-professional use only.**
+>

-The authors and contributors of Open Lab Automation accept no responsibility for damage to persons, property, or equipment resulting from the use of this software.
+>The authors and contributors of Open Lab Automation accept no responsibility for damage to persons, property, or equipment resulting from the use of this software.
 Use at your own risk.
 The software is provided "as is", without any express or implied warranty.
 It is not intended for professional, industrial, or safety-critical use.

 ## License

 See the LICENSE file for details.